 - Achilles' Heel: Dogora is impossible to kill with conventional weaponry and barely seems to notice it's being attacked.
 The only thing that can actually kill it is wasp venom, which kills it by crystallizing its body.

 - Combat Tentacles: Played with.
 Dogora definitely has tentacles, but it only uses them in one scene, instead preferring to just suck everything up through some other unknown mechanism.

 - One Film Wonder: Dogora has only appeared in this one film.
 No other Toho movie has ever referenced it until Godzilla: Planet of the Monsters, in which Dogora features in the intro, attacking London.

 - However, the show Godzilla Island does feature a small appearance by Dogora.

 - Dogora would later make an appearance in the first anime movies prequel novel, Monster Apocalypse.

 - Horde of Alien Locusts

-- Spell My Name with an S: This troper still isn't sure if Kommei's name is Kommei or Komai, given that both spellings are used in various sources.
+- Spell My Name with an "S": The spellings Kommei or Komai are used for the same character in various sources.